nagyj2/grammar_checker/README.md

 ### Grammar Checker Flask Server
 -----------------------------------
 ##### Requirements
+This server is the interface between the front-end and back-end.
+It takes markdown text as input, sends it to `server\markdown_parser` to get AnnotatedText and then uses LanguageTool to parse the AnnotatedText.
+The output error messages from LanguageTool are then sent back to the front-end.
 To run the LanguageTool server, execute the following commands in the `server\grammar_checker` directory.
 The server will listen on port 5000 by default.
 ```bash
 pip install -r requirements.txt
 ```